keygen-sh/keygen-api/README.md

 Keygen is a fully open source software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][self-hosting].
-Keygen Community Edition is exactly the same code base as our managed Cloud solution, but with a less frequent release schedule (think of it as an LTS release).
+Keygen Community Edition is exactly the same code base as our managed solution, Keygen Cloud, but with a less frequent release schedule (think of it as an LTS release).

-Bug fixes and new features are released to the Cloud version several times per week.
-Features are battle-tested in the Cloud which allows us to fix any bugs before the general self-hosted release.
+Bug fixes and new features are released to Keygen Cloud several times per week.
+Features are battle-tested in Keygen Cloud which allows us to fix any bugs before the general self-hosted release.
 Every 6 months, we combine all the changes into a new self-hosted release.